PayFabric/APIs/PayFabric/Sections/CustomReports.md

 Get Custom Reports
 ------------------
-* `GET \Report` will get list of configured custom reports for a Merchant.
+* `GET /Report` will get list of configured custom reports for a Merchant.

 ###### Response
 <pre>